 1160 W Boylston St // +1 508-853-0789

-O’Connor’s is a cozy pub with lots of nooks and crannies and substantial dark woods throughout.
+O’Connor’s is another one of the best places and it’s a cozy pub with lots of nooks and crannies and substantial dark woods throughout.
 The place has operated for over thirty years and will immediately charm you with its character.

 Now, speaking of the food, the menu had excellent signature salads, burgers, specials, entrees, vegetarian choices, gluten-free menu, and children’s menu.
 One can have a hard time choosing what not to miss; everything seemed so appealing.